jayxps/DESC_Stress_Drop/README.md

 ---

-## Troubleshooting (Note: If you don't understand some certain parts, avoid making any changes)
+## Troubleshooting (Note: If you don't understand certain parts, avoid making any changes)

 ### Common Issues